machin3boy/Lachesis/PyLachesis/README.md

 - For each frame, it retrieves the set of root Events.
 - For each root Event, the method invokes the `atropos_voting` method.

 This method ensures that all known root Events are orderly processed and voted upon to determine the Atropos of each frame.
-By doing so, it plays an instrumental role in structuring the DAG into a set of chronological blocks.

 #### `forkless_cause(self, event_a, event_b)`